What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Method

 \subsection{Simulated Driving Scenarios}

 All simulated driving videos were custom-made by the research team using DReye VR~\cite{silvera2022dreye}, a tool for creating realistic driving scenarios using the open-source driving simulator CARLA~\cite{dosovitskiy2017carla}.
 Scenario design was inspired by the National Highway Traffic Safety Administration (NHTSA) list of common driving situations that result in vehicle crashes~\cite{najm2007pre}.
 Examples include unexpected pedestrians in the road, collision avoidance from erratic other drivers, construction and emergency vehicle zones, parallel parking and reversing from park, navigating around stopped or slowed vehicles or cyclists, and dealing with flat tires or hydroplaning.
 Videos lasted between 10 and 30 seconds each (Examples in Fig. \ref{scenarioexamples}).

-Data from a total of 27 scenarios (see Table \ref{scenario_list}) was collected during the study; three scenarios were removed during analysis due to the AV’s driving determined to be imperfect (going above the speed limit, crossing over the center line during a turn, and improper yielding), making a total of 24 included in the final analysis.
+Three scenarios were removed during analysis due to the AV’s driving determined to be imperfect (going above the speed limit, crossing over the center line during a turn, and improper yielding), making a total of 24 included in the final analysis.
 Data was cleaned prior to analysis to ensure that all videos were viewed in full.